 How Does Emotional Intelligence Affect Relationships?

-“It is important to develop our emotional intelligence as couples who are emotionally intelligent are able to understand their relationship; they know their roles and identities as a couple and what causes negativity in the relationship.
+“It is important to develop our emotional intelligence since couples who are emotionally intelligent are able to understand their relationship better; they know their roles and identities as a couple and what causes negativity in the relationship.
 It makes us aware of the changes in ourselves or in others.
 People are able to foster stability and harmony through emotional intelligence in relationships,” Sabatina explains.

 “People without emotional intelligence in their relationship will rarely know what to say or what not to.
 They might say something insensitive unknowingly, which might hurt the other partner.
 Moreover, when there is lack of emotional intelligence, couples will keep blame-shifting onto one another every time something goes wrong.